The Missouri Emergency Response Identification Team (MERIT) is a statewide

 identified for re-interment.
 A cadre of forensic dentists was called in to

 perform forensic identification, mostly from outside the state.
-To provide a Missouri resource for such disasters in the future, a state
+To provide a local resource for such disasters in the future, a state

 continuing education and an annual meeting.
 You are not required to be a member